 It is about the agony of everybody in its lifelong, thousandfold variations.
 But please always according to the rules of the medical system ((Iatrocracy, brain imperialism)): "Death no longer occurs, except as a self-fulfilling prophecy of the medicine man" (p.
 148*).

 * All quotations in this translation refer to the English edition: IVAN ILLICH, Medical Nemesis, The Expropriation of Health, published by Calder Boyars, London, 1976.
 (Note from the translator)

 Incidentally, this also applies within the medical profession: in Chile, for example, five politically disliked doctors around Allende were killed within a week due to denunciations by medical associations who kept black lists.

 Given this situation, it might come as a slight surprise that ILLICH, despite all the reasons for resignation, is still optimistic enough to encourage patients – and after him (we have already said it) somehow all are patients – to self-treatment.
-It is precisely people from the profession [Leute vom Fach] who deny them even the ability to organize themselves (as was recently the case with senior physician DÖRNER in his last Suhrkamp pocketbook).
+It is precisely people from the profession [Leute vom Fach] who deny them even the ability to organize themselves (as only recently again senior physician DÖRNER in his last Suhrkamp pocketbook).

 For more than half a decade, patient organizations have been the privileged fair game of medically triggered persecution by mobile murder squads protecting the state (see DAVID COOPER "The Grammar of Living" for the accumulation of analogous incidents in the Third World, no different from Europe).
 And last but not least, ILLICH sees how, in revolutionary China, medical care by learning laypeople (barefoot doctors) is once again increasingly ceded in the responsibility of academic experts.